 Solar variations effects

 As production time increases, the layer of rock depleted in heat tends to expand vertically.
-Time series of temperature showed that the effects of heat extraction reaches the surface after 6 years, time from which the surface temperature starts decreasing.
+Time series of temperature showed that the effects of heat extraction reaches the surface after 6 years, from when the surface temperature starts decreasing.
 In section XXX, we showed that over a year, the effects of fluctuating heat flux reach only 25m depth.
 However, over the long term, the complex interaction between the surface and geothermal heat flux tend to disturb the steady state linear geothermal gradient by creating an isothermal zone.
-This suggest that additional recharge is provided from above.
+This suggests that additional recharge is provided from above.

-We therefore suggest to compare the temperature change in the system over 30 years of heat extraction, using constant and fluctuating surface heat flux.
+We therefore compare the temperature change in the system over 30 years of heat extraction, using constant and fluctuating surface heat flux.
 To avoid overestimating the recharge due to the transient state of the geothermal gradient seen when using fluctuating heat flux (Fig. 3), we use the profile obtained after 100 years without heat production as initial state to the heat extraction model.